 - Doing both within an appropriate timeframe (we would suggest within 7 days of receipt).

-The Rota Approver role is to confirm that a trainee can be released from/is not scheduled for the rota on their requested study leave day/s.
-If the trainee is not scheduled to work on their study leave day/s, either because they are not scheduled on the rota or they are otherwise on leave, the request can simply be approved.
+The Rota Approver role is to confirm that the applicant can be released from/is not scheduled for the rota on their requested study leave day/s.
+If they are not scheduled to work on their study leave day/s, either because they are not scheduled on the rota or they are otherwise on leave, the request can simply be approved.